-When an issue arises during an employment relationship, one solution is to enter into a settlement agreement (formerly known as a compromise agreement).
+When an issue arises during an employment relationship, one solution is to enter into a settlement agreement (formerly known as a compromise agreement, or a mutual termination agreement).
 This is a legally binding agreement which allows you to receive a lump sum (often tax free) in return for agreeing not to bring a claim against your employer.

 There are a number of requirements which must be met in order for a settlement agreement to be binding.
 One of these is that you must receive independent legal advice on the agreement from a qualified person, such as a solicitor with experience in employment law.

 How we can help